-You can view your pension pot online in your online account.
+You can view your pension pot online using Manage Your Account.

 If you decide you don't want to be in the Plan

 If you are automatically enrolled but decide it's not for you, you can opt out.

 If you opt out within one month of joining, you'll get back any money that you've paid in and you'll be treated as if you never joined.
 Your joining letter will explain how to do it.